gabbersepp/dev.to-posts/blog-posts/net-internals/write-net-profiler/write-net-profiler.md

 # Use cases
 OK.
 Let's talk about some real world use cases.
 With the `Profiling API` you can:
 + measure the time between `function enter` and `function leave` which enables you to write a CPU profiler to track the total time of every function call
-+ notify you about every exception (except `StackOverflow`) which sometimes may help when exceptions are caught somewhere and not logged
++ notify you about every exception (except `StackOverflow`).
+Which sometimes may help when exceptions are caught somewhere and not logged
 + maintain the depth of function calls to warn you if a `StackOverflow` may occur
 + rewrite IL code to add functionality to an existing class.
 This enables you to override things that can't be overwritten in code.
 Some mocking frameworks use this approach
 + .....